WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 ### Enter, type, input

-Use *enter, type*, or *input* when referring to the action of the user entering text, inserting a value.
+Use *enter, type*, or *input* when referring to the action of the user entering text, or inserting a value.

 **Examples**